Glossary

 - Bottleneck

 - The hardware resource that limits performance.
-For a given workload-hardware pair, either compute or memory bandwidth is the bottleneck, determined by comparing the workload’s arithmetic intensity to the hardware’s roofline ridge point.
+For a given workload-hardware pair, either compute or memory bandwidth is the bottleneck, determined by comparing the workload’s Arithmetic Intensity to the hardware’s Ridge Point.
+Slides: Vol I Ch 11 – Hardware Acceleration, Vol II Ch 10 – Performance Engineering

 C